-Pong Soft Touch case for iPhone 4/4S review
+Pong Soft Touch case for iPhone 4 and 4S full review

 Pong Research’s aesthetically limited iPhone cases, such as the Soft Touch for iPhone 4 and 4S, are designed to alleviate potentially harmful radiation and improve signal strength.